 Fig. 2.
 (A) Schematic diagram of the Support Vector Machine (SVM) classifier.
 The SVM model is a supervised machine learning algorithm that seeks a hyperplane that best separates two labeled classes from each other.
 The SVM maximizes the width of the gap between the two data clouds.
 In some cases, not all of the data points can be fitted into the two data clouds outside the shaded gap region.
 In the soft margin formulation of the SVM, points are allowed inside the gap but penalized in the cost function.
 (B) Schematic diagram of the Artificial Neural Network (ANN) model.
 The ANN is based on the feedforward multilayer perceptron architecture, consisting of an input layer, one or more sets of hidden layers, and one output layer.
 The ANN can be turned into a classifier by discretizing the network’s output.
 The basic substructure of the ANN is perceptron.
 For all but the input layer, the perceptron has an input (the outputs of the previous layer).
 The vectors of inputs and the neuron’s weights are multiplied by a dot product.
 Then, a transfer function is applied to the sum, giving an output for the next layer of perceptrons.

 Fig. 3.
 Comparison of Relevance Vector Machine (RVM) output and observational data of Karenia brevis.
-(A) Time series of the observed (black line) and predicted (green dots) area-averaged K. brevis concentrations from 1998-2018.
+(A) Time series of the observed (black line), correctly predicted (blue dots), and incorrectly predicted (orange dots) area-averaged K. brevis concentrations from 1998-2018.
 (B) Snapshots of the observed K. brevis distribution in selected months.
 The twenty-year timespan includes many years with blooms (2002, 2005, 2012, 2018) and without blooms (1998, 2010).
-The horizontal line delineates 5000 cell L-1, the value typically taken to define blooms.
+The dashed horizontal line delineates 100,000 cell L-1, the value typically taken to define blooms.

 Fig. 4.
-Time series of the observed (black line) and predicted (green dots) area-averaged K. brevis concentrations from 1998-2018 for (A) Support Vector Machine (SVM), B) Naïve Bayes classifier (NB), and (C) Artificial Neural Network (ANN) model outputs.
-The horizontal line in each panel delineates 5000 cell L-1, the value typically taken to define blooms.
+Time series of the observed (black line) , correctly predicted (blue dots), and incorrectly predicted (orange dots) area-averaged K. brevis concentrations from 1998-2018 for (A) Support Vector Machine (SVM), B) Naïve Bayes classifier (NB), and (C) Artificial Neural Network (ANN) model outputs.
+The dashed horizontal line in each panel delineates 100,000 cell L-1, the value typically taken to define blooms.

 Fig. 5.
 Probability of Karenia brevis as a function of wind speed and direction, obtained from the sensitivity analysis using the RVM.
 Northerly wind generates the coastal upwelling that transports K. brevis from offshore regions to coastal waters, producing favorable conditions for growth.
 Once K. brevis reaches coastal waters, westerly wind keeps populations near the coast and prevents them from dispersing offshore.